 There are certain aspects of child development which can influence the amount of teasing you observe and how your child responds.

-- Ages and Stages – There are times when children are more stressed, tense, prone to outbursts, frustrated, anxious, or sensitive.
-During such stages of “disequilibrium” – typically at ages 2 ½, 3½, 4½, 5, and 7 – children may not have the same level of tolerance when needing to share or for dealing with teasing, even if it was meant good-heartedly.
+There are times when children are more stressed, tense, prone to outbursts, frustrated, anxious, or sensitive.
+During such stages of “disequilibrium” – typically at ages 2 ½, 3½, 4½, 5, and 7 – children may not have the same level of tolerance when asked to share or dealing with teasing, even if it was meant good-heartedly.

 What Parents Can Do to Decrease Teasing

 Even though some degree of teasing is normal in the preschool years, there are things that parents can do to minimize the teasing and to make it less likely that children will grow up to be bullies or to see themselves as victims.

 Act as a role model